jpalbino/anagram_solver/README.md

     #===------------------------------===#

 Go ahead and click on the anagram you are playing and watch as it plays the game for you.
+Eventually, it will type in `pasted`, becuase it is an anagram of `dpaset`.
 Currently, this only works for Windows.

 You can run the program with `--no-emulate` if you prefer to just see a list of anagrams.